Does auto insurance cover vehicle theft?

 Being mindful of where and how you park your vehicle is one of the simplest and most effective prevention strategies.
 Parking in well-lit, highly visible areas and avoiding isolated locations can discourage theft, especially overnight.

-Vehicle theft prevention tips infographic: Does auto insurance cover theft?
+Vehicle theft prevention tips infographic

 Steering wheel locks, immobilizers, alarms, and GPS tracking systems can all make your car less attractive to thieves or help recover it if it’s stolen.
 You should also purchase comprehensive insurance if you live in an area with high vehicle theft rates.